 The City has access to almost $180,000,000 in funds that it is using to develop the North Hillsboro Industrial area and that comes to them through Tax Increment Financing or TIF funds.
 This money is derived from Tax Revenues that will come from the future earnings on new corporate facilities after they are built; the downside is that schools, roads, fire, police, and other public needs will go without.
-It is an ultimate version of robbing from Peter to pay Paul scenario.
 Some of that money, $22,000,000, was used to buy land North of Evergreen Road for a user that was only known as Project BaT until recently.
 The Herald reported that this user was/is Hitachi and that they will employ 300 to 400 people.

-The City has now sold a large part of the land they bought to Hitachi and they are installing streets and services using the same TIF financing.
+The City has now sold a large part of the land it bought to Hitachi, and they are installing streets and services using the same TIF financing.
 It appears that Hitachi land was sold at taxpayer costs in exchange for bringing the jobs to Hillsboro.
 There are certainly more tax incentives being offered, which is the norm here.

 Here is a promo video Hillsboro made for the Hillsboro Tech Park a few years ago.